-One commenter discusses whether the Bank may engage in brokerage activity for digital assets that are securities for purposes of Federal securities laws that would subject the Bank to registration requirements under the Securities Exchange Act of 19349 or require exemption from registration under Regulation R.10 The Bank's proposed activities will generally not implicate the Securities Exchange Act of 1934 or require exemption from registration under Regulation R. The OCC will monitor for compliance, as applicable.
+One commenter discusses whether the Bank may engage in brokerage activity for digital assets that are securities for purposes of Federal securities laws that would subject the Bank to registration requirement under the Securities Exchange Act of 193415 or require exemption from registration under Regulation R.16 To the extent the Bank's activities implicate the Securities Exchange Act of 1934 or Regulation R, the OCC will monitor for compliance, as applicable.

-One commenter discusses potential affiliate transaction issues.
-The OCC has reviewed the Application for compliance with relevant law and regulation, including sections 23A and 23B of the Federal Reserve Act and Regulation W11 and found the Application met the relevant factors for approval.
+One commenter raises potential affiliate transaction issues.
+The OCC has reviewed the Application for compliance with relevant law and regulation, including section 23A and 23B of the Federal Reserve Act and Regulation W17 and found the Application met the relevant factors for approval.